Who We Are

 The American Cetacean Society protects whales, dolphins, porpoises, and their habitats through public education, research grants, and conservation actions.

 Founded in 1967, the American Cetacean Society (ACS) is the oldest whale conservation group in the world.
-ACS is a 501(c)(3) non-profit organization with an office in San Pedro, California and eight chapters – Los Angeles, Monterey Bay, Orange County, San Diego, San Francisco (CA), Puget Sound (WA), Oregon (based in Newport), and a national Student Coalition based out of Indiana University Bloomington.
+ACS is a 501(c)(3) non-profit organization with eight chapters – Los Angeles, Monterey Bay, Orange County, San Diego, San Francisco (CA), Puget Sound (WA), Oregon (based in Newport), and a National Student Coalition based out of Indiana University Bloomington.
 We are working on adding chapters in New England, Central Florida, Channel Islands (CA), Galveston (TX) and possibly more!
 Our members live throughout the United States and in more than 20 countries.

 We take our responsibility as participants in the web of life seriously, and volunteer our time and resources to not just protect whales, dolphins and porpoises, but to promote the health of the oceans and ultimately our planet as well.